mybearyZhang/LLM-playing/README.md

 python eval.py --model_name "gpt2" --prompt "story"
 ```

-Furthermore, we provide a script to evaluate the outputs of the model judged by OpenAI.
+Furthermore, we provide a script to evaluate the outputs of the model judged by a LLM.
 Before testing, fill the prompts and the outputs into the `prompt.json`.
 To run the script, use the following command format:

 ```bash
 python llm_test.py